tox-dev/tox/docs/config.rst

     .. versionadded:: 3.1.0

-    tox allows setting the Python version for an environment via the :ref:`basepython` setting.
+    tox allows setting the Python version for an environment via the :ref:`base_python` setting.
 If that's not set tox can set a default value from the environment name (e.g. ``py310`` implies Python 3.10).
 Matching up the Python version with the environment name has became expected at this point, leading to surprises when some configs don't do so.
 To help with sanity of users, an error will be raised whenever the environment name version does not match